MarkPieszak/Angular2-Starter/README.md

 # Angular 2 minimal starter site / template

-> Starter Demo for Angular 2
+> Starter Demo for Angular 2 : A "get up and running" Angular 2 project.

 ### To get Started: